kang-cao-corgi/coj/notes.md

 ## Lec 4

 ## III.
-Religion, though unclearly, demonstrations the common organization and deeds of faith
+Religion, albeit unclearly, demonstrates the common organization and deeds of faith

 ### <u>Christianity is ***not*** a religion</u>